phetsims/perennial/doc/automated-maintenance-process.md

 ## Deploying RCs and the QA issue: `Maintenance.deployReleaseCandidates()`

 Running `Maintenance.deployReleaseCandidates()` will deploy release-candidate versions for any release branches that have maintenance changes since the last deploy (it won't needlessly deploy RCs for branches that didn't change).
+Like normal rc deploys, you will need to be on campus or on vpn for this process.

 After running this, it's best to create a QA report with `Maintenance.linkList()`, which will generate a markdown list of links that should be ready for a QA issue.
 Generally prepend this with the information about what testing should be